wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.4.md

 - Consolidated the default Terms of Service information from three phrases and locations to one location.

 ## Additional Information

+### PHP 8.0 Deprecation

+PHP 8.0 is now past end of life and is no longer supported by The PHP Group.
+Due to this PHP 8.0 should be considered deprecated.

 ### Install / Upgrade